splunk/public-o11y-docs/README.md

 #### Edit the content

-The Observability docs are written as reStructuredText (rST), a feature-rich, lightweight markup language similar to Markdown.
+This repository uses reStructuredText (rST), a feature-rich, lightweight markup language similar to Markdown.

 The following snippet shows basic formatting rules: